 - MAN 4720 Strategic Management/Capstone

-In order to prepare students for their post college career, students will also complete the Career Professional Series that began with GEB 3003 Career Research and Planning.
+In order to prepare students for their post college career, students will also complete the Career Professionalism Series that began with GEB 3006: Career Development and Financial Planning.
 The Career Professionalism Series includes:

 - GEB 3005 Career Search Strategies